 You have seen your vote taken away.

-This man and these people said what they were gonna do during their campaign, and now a lawless bunch of Democrats are denying that from taking place in the democratic fashion.
+And now a lawless bunch of Democrats are denying that from taking place in the Democratic fashion.

 Exactly.

-Um I wanted to get hold of Jesse Jackson when he was here in Madison to see if they would be interested in filing a civil rights lawsuit, but I guess I couldn't get near him for that.
+I wanted to get a hold of Jesse Jackson when he was here in Madison to see if they would be interested in filing a civil rights lawsuit, but I guess I couldn't get near him for that.

 Do you think the Justice Brothers would take the case?